Disney’s California Adventure

 Ghirardelli Soda Fountain and Chocolate Shop – S $ – Counter Service – Satisfy your sweet tooth for hot fudge sundaes and other ice cream specialties at the soda fountain or take home some famous Ghirardelli Squares from the chocolate shop.

-Pacific Wharf Cafe – BLD $ – Counter Service – Mobile Order – Choose from the healthy variety of food, including fresh-baked bread, fresh garden salads, soups in a bread bowl, and other baked goods.
+Aunt Cass Café – BLD $ – Counter Service – Mobile Order – Choose from a healthy variety of food, including fresh-baked bread, fresh garden salads, soups in a bread bowl, and other baked goods.

-The Golden Vine Winery – LD $$$ – Table and Counter Service – The Golden Vine Winery features the Four separate areas: Wine Country Trattoria, Mendocino Terrace, Sonoma Terrace and Alfresco Tasting Terrace.
+The Golden Vine Winery – LD $$$ – Table and Counter Service – The Golden Vine Winery features four separate areas: Wine Country Trattoria, Mendocino Terrace, Sonoma Terrace, and Alfresco Tasting Terrace.

 - Wine Country Trattoria – Italian food is served inside the dining room or out on the terrace for lunch or dinner.
 Delicious Italian cuisine featuring lasagna, pastas, grilled sandwiches, and soups.
 The terrace overlooks the Pacific Wharf and Paradise Pier areas.
 Priority Seating is available.
 Reservations can be made by calling 714-781-DINE.
 Walk-ups are not permitted.